vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 5. Add an `origin` to the allowed origins in Adyen's dashboard.
 You can do it in the same place where you looked for the `clientKey`.

 6. Commercetools shares [Adyen integration](https://github.com/commercetools/commercetools-adyen-integration).
-We recommend to deploy it as a Google Function or an AWS Lambda.
+We recommend deploying it as a Google Function or an AWS Lambda.
 Make sure to configure and deploy both [extension](https://github.com/commercetools/commercetools-adyen-integration/tree/master/extension) and [notification](https://github.com/commercetools/commercetools-adyen-integration/tree/master/notification) module.
 Check readme of [the repository](https://github.com/commercetools/commercetools-adyen-integration) for details.

-:::warning Bigger permissions for extensions
+:::warning Extensions need higher permissions
-As you can see in `commercetools-adyen-integration` repository, commercetools recommends to use `manage_project` scope for both notification and extension module.
+As you can see in the `commercetools-adyen-integration` repository, commercetools recommends using the `manage_project` scope for both notification and extension modules.
 :::

 7. Use `PaymentAdyenProvider.vue` as a last step of the checkout process.
 This component will mount Adyen's Web Drop In and handle payment process for you.